amaiorano/nes-emu/README.md

 A Nintendo Entertainment System (NES) emulator written in C++

+This is a fork of https://github.com/amaiorano/nes-emu.
+Improvments including:
+- APU DMC channel implementation.
+- OSX port (with xcode project provided)

+## From amaiorano:
 As this is just a pet project, don't expect a full-featured emulator.
 There is no GUI, many typical features are missing, and only a few mappers have been implemented.
 However, the code is pretty clean and straightforward, and I think can be useful to learn from.
 Of course, if someone wanted to fork this code to write a full-featured emulator, that would be cool as well :)

 ## Features

 - Mappers 0,1,2,3,4,7 (~90% of games)
-- Accurate audio emulation (no DMC)
+- Accurate audio emulation (<del>no DMC</del>)
 - Automatic saving of SRAM
 - Save state support
 - Rewind any time up to 1 minute at normal speed